JDT0wn/Jeff_T/README.md

 [Brief Introduction - Remove this afterwards]

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+I am currently looking to transition from field work to the world of IT with a focus in cybersecurity.

 ## Objective
 [Provide Objective - Remove this afterwards]]